Thai Grilled Chicken Recipe

-P.S.
-Stay tuned for my Coconut Milk Thai Greens recipe that pairs perfectly with this Thai Grilled Chicken–you can see a little of the delicious side peeking out in the above photo.
+What to serve with this recipe?
+Check out my Coconut Milk Thai Greens recipe that pairs perfectly with this Thai Grilled Chicken–you can see a little of the delicious side peeking out in the above photo.
 It tastes even better than it looks! 🙂

 Thai Grilled Chicken